kniadziu/enroller-fullstack/README.md

 Meeting app

-application for creating and removining meetings.
+application for creating and cancel meetings.
 It allows you to register as a new user and after logging in, to sign up for individual classes / meetings.

 Project covers backend and frontend